-You and your children could have this trait and not even know you have it and you can easily find out by just asking your obstetrician.
+You and your children could have this trait and not even know you have it.
+You can easily find out by just asking your obstetrician.
 This trait has killed at least 11 football players since 2000 during practice and it is called Sickle Cell Trait.
-The sad thing is the now deceased players did not have Sickle Cell Anemia, they didn’t know they had the trait (like most of us), and they dropped dead during practice.
+The sad thing is the deceased players did not have Sickle Cell Anemia.
+They didn’t know they had the trait (like most of us), and they dropped dead during practice.

-On our BackTalk livestream and podcast, Janice Robinson-Celeste, publisher of Successful Black Parenting magazine and CEO of Successful Parenting Media spoke with Dr. Corey Hebert who is a pediatrician, affiliated with Children’s Hospital in New Orleans.
-He is carrying the banner for educating the Black family about this disease and imploring them to find out if they have the trait.
+On our BackTalk live stream and podcast, Janice Robinson-Celeste, publisher of Successful Black Parenting magazine and CEO of Successful Parenting Media spoke with Dr. Corey Hebert.
+Herbert is a pediatrician, affiliated with Children’s Hospital in New Orleans.
+He is carrying the banner for educating the Black family about this disease.
+He implores them to find out if they have the trait.
 This discovery can save lives.

 “About 1 in 13 Black or African-American babies is born with sickle cell trait (SCT).” — CDC

 “If you have the trait and procreate with another person who also has the trait, your baby will be born with Sickle Cell Anemia — it is a painful disease and there is no cure for it.”

 This disease affects about 100 to 300 million Americans and most of them are Black.

 This disease started as a trait to protect Africans living around Victoria Falls in Africa from getting malaria.
 Mosquitoes there carried the deadly parasite and wouldn’t affect those who had Sickle Cell Disease.

 How Traits Work

 Today many African Americans carry the trait for the disease but don’t know it.
 If you have the trait and procreate with another person who also has the trait, your baby will be born with Sickle Cell Anemia.
 It is a painful disease and there is no cure for it.